mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 Everything was working, but I still wasn't completely satisfied.
 The game felt competitive, it worked, and it looked good in 3D.
 What it needed was a cool fantasy wrapper.
 I was deep in unfamiliar waters, having never worked with Canvas, sockets, or isometric games before.

 Scrolling through more isometric games for inspiration, I loved how some were decorated visually with assets and tiles, creatively using isometric layers.
-After scouring the internet, I found these beautiful [**isometric assets**](https://itch.io/c/3283012/moon-asset-collection).
+After scouring the internet==It was specially exciting to test and use various isometric assets available.
+Often overlooked, now I really appreciate the work done by these artists.==, I found these beautiful [**isometric assets**](https://itch.io/c/3283012/moon-asset-collection).

 To use them, I had to change a ton of my implementation to utilize tiles instead of cubes for creating the maze and its surrounding environment.
 The start cell became a **Mage / Wizard**, and the goal was to reach a towering structure.

 Another tough challenge was keeping the map centered on the screen and ensuring the entire maze was visible at all times.
 After a lot of trial and error and some math, I ended up with a decent camera implementation to handle it.
-I initially planned to allow zooming in and out and moving around the tilemap with a mouse, but I decided to scrap that for now.
+I initially planned to allow zooming in and out and moving around the tile-map with a mouse, but I decided to scrap that for now==i keep under-appreciating the efforts that went in making the game look as interesting, smooth and snappy as possible, so here's me reminding you again==.

 I even added a few animations for fun (though, full disclosure, they’re still a bit buggy!).